PeterKrooni/RealEngine/README.md

 No assets are currently included in the engine, as asset handling still needs some work before that becomes a priority.

 #### Documentation
-Custom real engine objects are prepended with 'VX_ + object type_ + name'
+Custom RealEngine objects are prepended with 'VX_ + object type_ + name'

 VX_C ||  Class